Jacinda Lewis, Interim-Chair

 Jacinda holds a MSW from Spalding University in Louisville, KY.
-She currently works as the Associate Clinic Manager of Franklin, Woodford, Bourbon, Harrison, and Nicholas Counties of Bluegrass.org.
-She also serves on the Franklin County Family Accountability, Intervention and Response (FAIR) team which connects children to services as an alternative to formal court involvement.
-Previously, Jacinda provided therapeutic services to youth populations through Bluegrass.org in Franklin County, and Seven Counties Services and Maryhurst in Jefferson County.
+She currently works as the Associate Clinic Manager of Franklin, Woodford, Bourbon, Harrison and Nicholas Counties of Bluegrass.org.
+She also serves on the Franklin County Family Accountability, Intervention and Response (FAIR) team, which connects youth to services as an alternative to formal court involvement.
+Previously, Jacinda provided therapeutic services to youth populations thorugh Bluegrass.org in Franklin County, Seven Counties Services and Maryhurst, in Louisville.
+Jacinda has been a JJAB member since 2015.

 Alexys Bordonaro, Youth Advocate